Best Internet Discounts for Veterans & Military Families 2026

 Lifeline Support

-Lifeline is a federal program that reduces the monthly cost of phone and internet.
+Lifeline is a federal program that reduces the monthly cost of phone and internet service, replacing the Affordable Connectivity Program (ACP), which ended in 2024.
 Members of the Veterans Pension and Survivors Benefit may qualify for Lifeline.
 Eligible customers get up to $9.25/month toward their bill.
 Lifeline can be used for either phone or internet, but not both.

 Veterans Advantage